thunil/PhiFlow/documentation/simdesign.md

-While this extra code is unavoidable for machine learning applications, if you are simply running a simulation, you can add the states to a world (e.g. using `world.Smoke` instead of `Smoke`) and call the function `tf_bake_graph(session, world)` to automatically convert all physics objects to TensorFlow graph executions.
+While this extra code is unavoidable for machine learning applications, if you are simply running a simulation, you can add the states to a world (e.g. using `world.Smoke` instead of `Smoke`) and call the function `tf_bake_graph(world, session)` to automatically convert all physics objects to TensorFlow graph executions.

 ## Simplified API with world